 Only breeders shall be permitted to participate in the tender process.
 The bidder should have the ability to supply genetically proven Aseel birds and should be in ownership of the parent stock for the last two years.
-To ensure the supply of original Aseel variety of birds, the vaccination of birds, rearing of native chicken under intensive method, low cost feeding techniques, marketing techniques etc. Each beneficiary shall be provided Rs.150/- as training incentive.
-A training manual comprising all the above mentioned details shall be prepared by the Directorate of Animal Husbandry in consultation with Tamil Nadu Veterinary and Animal Sciences University and soft copy will be sent to Regional Joint Directors who in turn will print and distribute the manual for which a cost of Rs.20/- per manual is allocated.
+To ensure the supply of original Aseel variety of birds, the breed characters of the parent stock should be studied and certified by the scrutiny committee.
+Outsourcing of parent stock will not be permitted.